clmarr/DiaSim/README.md

 To run within Eclipse or another programming interface, or to run it in terminal, usage is as follows.

-Before July 1 2023, it was necessary to specify a runn name using -out: however, as of July 2023, it now defaults to a run name based on the date.
+Before July 1 2023, it was necessary to specify a run name using -out: however, as of July 2023, it now defaults to a run name based on the date.

 Run configurations include: